 Benefits of Document Storage in Construction

 - Increased speed: Managing documents takes time.
-Most document storage services, such as those provided by Armstrong Archives, provide file indexing and online access to minimize time spent retrieving documents and keeping them organized.
+Most document storage services, such as those provided by Armstrong Archives, provide file indexing and online access to minimize time spent retrieving documents by keeping them organized.

 - Save space: Rather than dedicating massive cabinets—or even sections of warehouses—to managing construction documents, you can dedicate your office space to more industry-specific endeavors by storing documents off site.